Pitressin Side Effects

 Generic Name: vasopressin

-Note: This document contains side effect information about vasopressin.
-Some of the dosage forms listed on this page may not apply to the brand name Pitressin.
+Note: This page contains side effects data for the generic drug vasopressin.
+It is possible that some of the dosage forms included below may not apply to the brand name Pitressin.

 For the Consumer